-Voted the sixth best cafe in Italy, Aroma serves single origin specialty coffee drinks like the Cappuccino Melange with vanilla or cinnamon, the Caffé allo Zabione with artisan eggnog and cocoa powder and the Caffe Diordilatte with artisan pannacotta.
-If you want a more simple coffee, the baristas at Aroma also serve coffees brewed with alternative extraction methods such as French Press, V60 and Aeropress.
+Award-winning Aroma serves single-origin specialty coffee drinks like Cappuccino Melange with vanilla or cinnamon, Caffé allo Zabione with artisan eggnog and cocoa powder and Caffe Diordilatte with artisan pannacotta.

 Aroma is located at Via Porta Nova, 12/b, 40123 Bologna BO, Italy.

-Watch our video to see us learn how to make tortellini in Bologna.
+Email David Labanti at email@example.com to set up a private pasta class.
+Then watch our YouTube video to see us learn how to make tortellini in Bologna.

-Time permitted, plan to spend a day in nearby Modena for the ultimate Emilia food experiences of tasting Parmigiano Reggiano, Balsamic Vinegar and Prosciutto di Modena at artisan factories where they are produced.
-You can then also a self-guided Master of None tour in the city.
-If you haven’t watched the first two seasons of the Aziz Ansari show – watch them now.
+Time permitted, plan to spend a day in nearby Modena for the ultimate Emilia-Romagna food experiences of tasting Parmigiano Reggiano, Balsamic Vinegar and Prosciutto di Modena at artisan factories where they are produced.
+You can then take a self-guided Master of None tour in the city.
+If you haven’t watched the Aziz Ansari show – buy the series on Amazon and watch it now.